Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Coordenada de un punto)
 **Coordinate of a point**: an ordered tuple of numbers indicating the location of the point.
 In the three dimensional tuple $(a, b, c)$, $a$ indicates the location of the point along the first dimension, $b$ indicates the location of the point along the second dimension, and $c$ indicates the location of the point along the third dimension.
 This pattern continues if the tuple has more numbers.

-(Sistema de coordenadas rectangulares)
-**Rectangular coordinate system**: the rectangular coordinate system is the 2D version of the number line, it is made with a horizontal number line and a vertical number line that cross each other at zero.
+(Sistema de coordenadas rectangulares | Plano coordenado) **Rectangular coordinate system | Coordinate grid**: the rectangular coordinate system is the 2D version of the number line, it is made with a horizontal number line and a vertical number line that cross each other at zero.
 The positive numbers in the horizontal number line are at the right of zero, and the positive numbers in the vertical number are above zero.

 The horizontal number line is called the $x$-axis (el eje $x$) or abscissa axis (eje de abscisas).
 The vertical number line is called the $y$-axis (el eje $y$) or ordinate axis (eje de ordenadas).